 Windlord | Interview | The Secret Tapes of Windlord

-Ah, Seelie Court, dredging up those golden threads of the past with their upcoming release of tracks from the elusive Windlord—each a flickering echo from ’72, with names that conjure whimsy: ‘Lady Heroine,’ ‘Julia Dream,’ ‘Lady of Easy Virtue,’ ‘Roman Roads,’ ‘Splodge,’ and ‘Willie the Freak’.
+Ah, Seelie Court, dredging up those golden threads of the past with their upcoming release of tracks from the elusive Windlord—each a flickering echo from ’72, with names that conjure whimsy: ‘Lady Heroine,’ ‘Julia Dream,’ ‘Lady of Easy Virtue,’ ‘Roman Roads,’ ‘Splodge,’ and ‘Willie the Greek’.

 It’s a tale as old as time, a friendship forged in the sun-soaked chaos of Skegness, where Mods and Rockers clashed in epic tribal showdowns that could put any festival to shame.
 Picture it: a scrawny kid with a guitar, under the watchful eye of a jazz-passionate father, gleaning chords from old Burt Weedon books, the sound of summer sweetened by the camaraderie of youth and the bluesy influence of hippy mates strumming folk tunes on sandy shores.